 Eating a Balti in Birmingham

-The meal begins with nibbles.
+The meal began with nibbles.
 We had airy, light poppadoms, a tender yet crispy fried cracker, and dips, brought while we studied the menu.
 The dips included:

 - a chopped "salsa" of onions, chillies, coriander and mint